 6.14.1 Five previously untested sprinklers shall be hydrostatically tested to confirm that there are no weep or leak points at, or below, 35 bar.
 The sprinklers shall then be subjected to a vacuum of 650 mm of Hg (0.88 bar) for a period of one min.

 6.14.2 Sprinklers shall be designed such that when the inlet of an assembled sprinkler is subjected to a vacuum, as might be experienced during draining of a sprinkler system, the sprinkler shall not be damaged or leak when tested as described in 6.14.1.
-Following this test, each sample shall not weep or leak at a pressure of 0.3 ± 0.03 bar when tested in accordance with 6.1.1 (Leakage).
+Following this test, each sample shall not weep or leak at a pressure of 0.3 ± 0.03 bar when tested in accordance with 6.1.1 (leakage).
 Additionally, each sample shall not weep or leak at a pressure at, or below 35 bar.